Andrew Vaughn Preview, Player Props: White Sox vs. Rockies

 Rockies Pitching Rankings

-- The Rockies have a 5.49 team ERA that ranks 29th among all MLB pitching staffs.
+- The Rockies have a 5.48 team ERA that ranks 29th across all league pitching staffs.

-- The Rockies allow the second-most home runs in baseball (174 total, 1.4 per game).
+- Rockies pitchers combine to allow 175 total home runs at a clip of 1.4 per game (second-most in the league).

-- In his most recent appearance on Sunday against the Los Angeles Dodgers, the left-hander threw five innings, giving up four earned runs while surrendering six hits.
+- In his most recent appearance on Tuesday, the right-hander went six innings against the Arizona Diamondbacks, allowing four earned runs while surrendering five hits.

+- In 21 games this season, the 29-year-old has a 7.74 ERA and 6.6 strikeouts per nine innings, while giving up a batting average of .332 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.